yegor256/rultor/README.md

 1. Gets automated build execution command from it, for example `bundle test`.
 1. Checks out your repository into a temporary directory on one of its servers.
 1. Merges pull request into `master` branch.
-1. Starts a new Docker container and runs the build execution command in it, for example `bundle test`.
+1. Starts a new Docker container and runs the build execution command, for example `bundle test`.
 1. If everything is fine, pushes modified `master` branch to GitHub.
 1. Reports back to you, in the GitHub pull request.